ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 .. image:: ../../../images/receiver_delta8.jpg
     :target: ../_images/receiver_delta8.jpg

-Turnigy Transmitter Compatible With FrSKY Transmitter Module
+Turnigy Transmitter Compatible With FrSky Transmitter Module
 ------------------------------------------------------------

 .. image:: ../../../images/Turnigy9XR.jpg
     :target: ../_images/Turnigy9XR.jpg

-FrSKY Transmitter Adapter Module and PPM-Sum Receiver
+FrSky Transmitter Adapter Module and PPM-Sum Receiver
 -----------------------------------------------------

-The FrSKY PPM Sum Receiver and conversion module below will work with Turnigy 9x, 9XR (above) and other RC transmitters.
+The FrSky PPM Sum Receiver and conversion module below will work with Turnigy 9x, 9XR (above) and other RC transmitters.

-FrSKY makes several receivers, some are compatible with PPM-Sum, some are not, check at `FrSKY's web site <http://www.frsky-rc.com/product/product.php?cate_id=12&cate_name=Receivers>`__.
+FrSKY makes several receivers, some are compatible with PPM-Sum, some are not, check at `FrSky's web site <http://www.frsky-rc.com/product/product.php?cate_id=12&cate_name=Receivers>`__.

 The receiver shown is PPM-Sum compatible and is recommended (4 channel receivers still do 8 channel PPM-Sum)